mytbk/petitboot_for_coreboot/README.md

 When calling kexec to load a new kernel, the new kernel does not necesseraly have an available framebuffer.
 If you set up disk encryption this might be a problem since you cannot see the password prompt.
 To work around this you can add a KMS module like i915 to you distro's bzImage or initrd.

+If you're using an NVIDIA graphics card and have nouveau driver in the kernel, you may need to add `nouveau.config=NvForcePost=1` to the Linux command line arguments to reinitialize the graphics card.

 ## Customize buildroot, linux
 To customize buildroot, run in the petitboot\_for\_coreboot directory: